ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/17-dbt-installation/image-21.png" alt="linearly separable data">

-As you can see, some files, which represent the basic structure of dbt project, were created.
+As you can see, some files, which represent the basic structure of a dbt project, were created.
 Click on *Commit and sync* to push the changes to the GitHub repository:

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/17-dbt-installation/image-22.png" alt="linearly separable data">